Action in defense of trans lives is an essential part of all movements for justice.

 Act now

-Opponents of trans justice and trans survival are fixated on us and we need our allies and accomplices to mobilize with us.
+Opponents of trans justice and survival are fixated on us and we need our accomplices to mobilize with us.

 This week we’ll be diving deep on this national strategy against the trans community.